We’re grateful to these projects for helping us keep the lights on:

 Winter (December–February)

-• Winters bring extreme cold temperatures often drop below -10°C (14°F) at night.
+• Winters bring extreme cold temperatures, often dropping below -10°C (14°F) at night.

 • Heavy snow can block trails and passes, making access difficult.